ENQUIRE NOW

 WeChat Image_20211014162333.jpg

-Whether connecting our school community through debate and chess or serving the wider community through charitable efforts, Huili pupils have shown themselves to be effective leaders even in challenging times
+Whether connecting our school community through debate and chess or serving the wider community through charitable efforts, Hiba pupils have shown themselves to be effective leaders even in challenging times

-As a result, they are learning and living the Huili Values of Courage, Respect, Integrity, Kindness and Responsibility.
+As a result, they are learning and living the Hiba Values of Courage, Respect, Integrity, Kindness and Responsibility.
 And this will serve them well throughout their lives.